ffeng23/dockerRtemp/vs_code/workspace/README.txt

   - Jupyter slide Show

-+ pdf-viewer if we want to diplay pdf files
++ pdf-viewer if we want to diplay pdf files (vscode-pdf tomoki1207)

 Again, these extensions need to be installed in the VS code server interface (, instead if we run vs code, we could do commandline at the docker building time with command like